PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

 ### AWS Acceptable Use Policy

-- No illegal, harmful, or offensive use or Content
+- No illegal, harmful, or offensive use of Content
 - No security violations
 - No network abuse
 - No E-mail or other message abuse